Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 ## Prediction

-A collection of methods for protein binding site prediction.
+A collection of methods for protein binding site prediction when no known ligands are present.

 Currently installed:
 * [P2Rank](https://github.com/rdk/p2rank) (2018): A rapid, template-free machine learning model based on Random Forest.